 12. Cruise Direct

 If I do not book directly with a cruise line, it’s because I found a better deal offered on Cruise Direct.
-Booking with a cruising agent has its advantages and extra promotions that the cruise line will not offer.
+Booking with a cruising agent has advantages and extra promotions that the cruise line will not offer.

 Booking tip: Compare rates and any promo offers between the cruise line and a booking agent like Cruise Direct.